pec0ra/buvic/README.md

-## UV Web Application
+## BUVIC Web Application

-UV Web Application is a small application running in the browser to facilitate the execution of irradiance calculation.
+BUVIC Web Application is a small application running in the browser to facilitate the execution of irradiance calculation.

 It offers the possibility to choose dates and a brewer id to automatically find the measurement files from a predefined set or to manually upload measurement files (manual mode).